jabbott7335/ce-pe-bootcamp/docs/eam/lab_prereqs.md

     - 5 worker nodes
     - 3 infra nodes (OpenShift Data Foundation)

-    **Note:** All nodes have 300GB OS disk, 65566GB RAM and 16.
+    **Note:** All nodes have 300GB OS disk, 65536 MB RAM and 32 VCPU.
 The IPI Install will enable platform integration so ODF will use the default 'thin' storage class to build the storage cluster.

     **Note:** This lab describes the installation and configuration of the required tools on the RHEL 8 Linux bastion node that is included with the OpenShift Gym.